Backer offers the most features with the best pricing.

 Gifting Platform |

-$1.99 per gift or free for Backer Pro subscribers | Limited with service fees or not offered |
+$1.99 per gift or free for Backer Pro members | Limited with service fees or not offered |

 529 Plan Fees